cultureamp/kaizen-design-system/.changeset/mean-sheep-cover.md

 "@kaizen/components": patch
 ---

-Allow mobile other actions menu to be auto hide when user clicks a menu item
+<TitleBlockZen /> - Allow mobile other actions menu to auto hide when user clicks a menu item